 Often, it is the little things we do that lets loved ones know we care about them.
 A note.
 A voicemail.
 A smile.
 A gift.
-Yet, the most effective way to share how you feel is through a loving caress.
+Yet, the most effective way to share how you feel is through a loving caress or touch.

 Touch is fundamentally vital to our wellbeing and happiness.
 Initially, we explore the world through touch.
 Eventually, we learn to maintain our mental and physical health, balance stress levels and build relationships via different types of touch.
 It is our first and primary language of communication.

 In fact, it is crucial.
 Studies proved that babies develop faster, stronger, and healthier with loving touch.
 Deprived children suffer psychologically and physically.
 Fortunately, a little bit of loving touch goes a long way.

 “Even short bursts of touch—as little as fifteen minutes in the evening, in one of her studies—not only enhance growth and weight gain in children but also lead to emotional, physical, and cognitive improvements in adults.
 Touch itself appears to stimulate our bodies to react in very specific ways.
 The right kind can lower blood pressure, heart rate, and cortisol levels, stimulate the hippocampus (an area of the brain that is central to memory), and drive the release of a host of hormones and neuropeptides that have been linked to positive and uplifting emotions.
 The physical effects of touch are far-reaching.”